 Schizotypal Personality Disorder and Stimulants

 Individuals with schizotypal personality disorder are more likely to have mood swings and exhibit explosive anger and violence when using stimulants.
 Psychosis associated with stimulant use may trigger the conversion from schizotypal personality disorder to schizophrenia.
-Some of these commonly used stimulants include:

 Treatment for Schizotypal Personality Disorder and Co-occurring Substance Use Disorders